GST Registration Requirement

 - Business Registration Document

-It may consist of an incorporation certificate or partnership deed or registration certificate for all types of registered entities.
+It may consist of an incorporation certificate or partnership deed or a registration certificate for all types of registered entities.

 - Address Proof for Place of Business